 Start Simple and Small

-Unless you are a millionaire and a thousand dollar mistake won't bother you, you'll want to ease into the hobby and learn-the-ropes before you make any major purchases.
+Unless you are a millionaire and a thousand dollar mistake won't bother you, you'll want to ease into the hobby and learn the ropes before you make any major purchases.
 Start with smaller coin purchases and coin sets that are easy to assemble.
-Take the time to learn about the coins, their history, how to grade them and pricing.
+Take the time to learn about the coins, their history, how to grade them and coin pricing.

 Many great coin collectors have started by assembling a set of Lincoln pennies.
 They are still found in circulation and most can be purchased for a moderate price at a local coin show, coin shop or online.
-If your budget is a little larger, you may want to start collecting a type set of United States coins.
+If your budget is a little larger, you may want to start with building a collection of Indian Head pennies or collecting a type set of United States coins.

 Collect What You Like

 Many people ask, "What should I collect?"
 The short answer is, "Collect what you like!"
 Select coins or a series of coins that interest you.
-It may be an fascinating design on the coin, the history behind the coin or a story that is associated with the coin.
+It may be a fascinating design on the coin, the history behind the coin or a story that is associated with the coin.
+Use the Internet to research the history of a coin or to learn about its origins.
+However, be careful if you purchase coins on the Internet.
+They may be overpriced or counterfeit.

 Handle Coins Carefully & Store Them Properly